CHER Staff

 Lia Kaz, MSW

-Lia Kaz (she/her) serves as a Project Coordinator in the UNC Center for Health Equity Research.
-She earned her Masters in Social Work (MSW) from UNC Chapel Hill with a concentration in Community, Management, and Policy Practice in 2019, and her bachelor’s in Social Work from Warren Wilson College in 2015.
-Her previous professional experience includes conflict transformation and restorative justice, post-incarceration case management, rural civic engagement, antiracist education and community mental health.
-Kaz’s research interests are eclectic, though all centrally relate to the question, “How can we build systems of well-being together?”
+Lia Kaz (she/her) serves as a Senior Clinical Research Coordinator in the Center for Health Equity Research.
+She earned her Masters in Social Work (MSW) from UNC-Chapel Hill with a concentration in Community, Management, and Policy Practice in 2019, and her bachelor’s in social work from Warren Wilson College in 2015.

 Hailey Leiva, MSW